Start9Labs/documentation/site/source/support/faq/faq-startos.rst

 Why http and not https for .onion websites?
 -------------------------------------------
 When visiting a Tor V3 URL (.onion website), your communications are end-to-end encrypted and onion-routed by default.
 There is no added benefit to using https.
 See this `article <https://community.torproject.org/onion-services/advanced/https/>`_ from the Tor Project for more details.
-You will notice that some services implement ``https`` for client compatibility reasons however.
+You will notice that some services implement ``https`` for client compatibility reasons, however.